SELF-STUDY OF ITALIAN - A1 LEVEL

 Moreover, remember that the Language Centre advisors are always available to help you with any enquiries you might have and to direct you to the resources available on site or online.

-Top tips for language self-study
+Tips for language self-study

 Set obtainable goals

 Build a manageable plan: you should divide your learning into smaller chunks.
-For example, break down your plan into the most essential communication needs you might have while staying here in Italy: food, accomodation, basic greetings, and so forth.
+For example, break down your plan into the most essential communication needs you might have while staying here in Italy: food, accommodation, basic greetings, and so forth.
 People learn excellently by taking in little snippets of information.

 If you set obtainable goals for yourself then you are much more likely to meet those goals and feel a sense of accomplishment, which will motivate you to continue towards fluency.
 Once you have set your goals you will have to create your own schedule based on the time you have, your lifestyle and your learning speed.